WMXZ-EU/MTP_t4/README.md

 files in copy-of-core contain modifications of core and need to be copied to cores/teensy4

-Work in progress

-copying files from Teensy to PC is working

-Deleting files and copying files from PC to Teensy is not working properly
+copying files from Teensy to PC  and from PC to Teensy is working

+To be done:

+ - check T3.6 backward compatibility

+ - check SdFat compatibility